Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Topological monoids and algebras with continuous quasi-inversion

-We give an criterion that ensures that an element of an algebra is quasi-invertible.
+is continuous, we derive the assertions from \refer{lem:Adversion_Monoid} and \refer{lem:topologische_Monoide}. \end{proof} \paragraph{A criterion for quasi-invertibility} We give an criterion that ensures that an element of an algebra is quasi-invertible.
 It turns out that it is quite useful in certain algebras, namely Banach algebras. \begin{lem} Let $A$ be a topological algebra and $x \in A$.
 If $\sum_{i=1}^\infty x^i$ exists, then $x$ is quasi-invertible with

 \end{lem} \begin{proof} We just compute that $x$ is quasi-invertible: